Chi-Chi (Dragon Ball)

 Chi-Chi (チチ, Chichi), sometimes written as Chi Chi or Chichi, is a fictional character from the Dragon Ball media franchise.
 Created by Akira Toriyama, she first appears in Chapter #11 of the Dragon Ball manga entitled "...And into the Fire!".
 Typically portrayed as the shrewish and fiery wife of series protagonist Son Goku and the overprotective mother of Son Gohan and Son Goten, Chi-Chi is considered to be one of the most prominent female characters in the franchise, and is featured consistently in merchandise and in cosplay by the Dragon Ball fandom.

 Development

 Chi-Chi is known by different names in other language localizations of the Dragon Ball anime adaptation.
-For example, she is known as "claudia" in Brazilian Portuguese dub, and in Hispanic-American Spanish dub as "Milk".
+For example, she is known as "Milk" in Hispanic-American Spanish dub.
 Lisa Nguyen from TheGamer suggested that her name was changed for Latin American localizations because the word "chi chi" is used as vulgar slang for female breasts or urine in the regions.
 Her original swimsuit style costume was based on a costume earlier manga character from the same creator called Pola from Pola & Roid.
 Toriyama had expressed slight disdain for the character in a 2003 interview by saying: